PaulKorDev/TestTaskVerticalShooter/README.md

   - Added rotation when shooting.
 A shot after the end of the animation of the player's turn
   - Update movement system.
 Now player move using logic instead physic.
 The stop is due to Math.Clamp, not from obstacle's collider.
   - Refactored Bullet's scripts.
 Separated bullet's movement and bullet's states.
   - Optimized searching of enemies.
 Now player search new enemy after killing previously, but not every update.
+  - Add particle when shooting, and add trail to bullets

 ## Content
 * [Drafts](#drafts)